Long Distance Relationships – can technology help to bridge the gap?

 “It helps me feel like I’m still in the loop with what’s going on in his life, and I think he feels the same way,” says Peter.
 “It’s not perfect and there are times I just want to hug him, because I miss him so much, which is a feeling that looking at his social media will never be able to satisfy.”

 At the time when John’s long-distance relationship started, social media wasn’t even available.

 “We phoned daily and met up twice a week,” recalls John.
-“Because of our circumstances we couldn’t use our own homes which meant we met up in London, at the sex club or a gay sauna, so that we could be intimate.”
+“Because of our circumstances, we couldn’t use our own homes – we met up in London, at the sex club or a gay sauna, so that we could be intimate.”

 Even when the internet began to take off, the couple kept to their daily phone calls: “We never used other forms of communication.
-I think it’s because we felt they would not be as intimate.”
+I think it’s because we felt they wouldn’t be as intimate.”